KatalystDigital/shieldsign-core/templates/README.md

 ---

-© 2025 ShieldSign - Enterprise E-Signatures Built for Security
+© 2025 [Your Company] - Enterprise E-Signatures Built for Security